The Last Supper — Institution of the Eucharist

 A tradition Paul says he received directly

 The earliest written account of this moment doesn't come from the Gospels at all — it comes from Paul's letter to the Corinthians, written years before any Gospel was composed.
-Paul is explicit about where he got it: "For I received from the Lord what I also passed on to you: The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, 'This is my body, which is for you; do this in remembrance of me.'
-In the same way, after supper he took the cup, saying, 'This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me'" (1 Corinthians 11:23-25, NIV).
+Paul is explicit about where he got it: "For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, 'This is my body which is for you.
+Do this in remembrance of me.'
+In the same way also the cup, after supper, saying, 'This cup is the new covenant in my blood.
+Do this, as often as you drink it, in remembrance of me'" (1 Corinthians 11:23-25, RSV-CE).

 A command meant to be repeated

 "Do this in remembrance of me" isn't phrased as a single instruction for that one evening.
 The underlying Greek carries the sense of an ongoing, repeated act — something the community was meant to keep doing, again and again, specifically so it would remain mindful of Jesus and what his death meant.
-Paul makes that continuing purpose explicit: "For whenever you eat this bread and drink this cup, you proclaim the Lord's death until he comes" (1 Corinthians 11:26, NIV).
+Paul makes that continuing purpose explicit: "For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes" (1 Corinthians 11:26, RSV-CE).

 A new covenant sealed like the old one